KhoomeiK/BitFix/README.md

 - Sends the Issues to Volunteers over email
 - Automatically sends email to Volunteers every morning

+# Devpost COVID-19 Hackathon Entries Web Scraper
+- Grabs all the project submissions to COVID-19 related hackathons, follows their Github link to their repository, and saves the project if it is open-source and has outstanding issues

 # Spreadsheet
 - Reads spreadsheet containing volunteer and project manager information directly, rather than parsing a downloaded .csv file